 Most traditional water softeners limit your water flow during regeneration or require you to bypass the device manually.
 The ESD2750 Series automatically activates bypass during regeneration, allowing you to use hard water.

-Besides hard water minerals, ESD2750 reduces barium, radium, and lead levels in water.
+Besides hard water minerals, the ESD2750 reduces barium, radium, and lead levels in water.
 An independent lab tested the device and certified it against the National Sanitation Foundation (NSF) standards of NSF/ANSI 44, NSF/ANSI 226/228, and NSF/ANSI 372.

 ESD2752 Series